physbuzz/emscripten-learn/readme.md

 I don't know anything about emscripten+WASM, so I'm going through the following process:

-1. Generating tutorials (mostly ChatGPT),
+1. Generate tutorials (mostly ChatGPT),
-2. Compiling and running the demos as I go along,
+2. Compile and run the demos as I go along (lots of issues crop up here),
-3. Cleaning up the tutorials and improving them.
+3. Clean up the tutorials and improv them as I go along.

 I notice that the tutorials aren't that great without lots of editing.
+The edited / cleaned up examples that I'm going for are in examples/example1.md and examples/example2.md.

 ## Phase 1: Basic Compilation, Memory Management, and I/O